Commerce Exam > Commerce Notes > Economics Class 11 > Chapter Notes - Introduction to Microeconomics

 Introduction to Micro Economics Class 12 Economics

 • There must be compatibility between what people collectively want and what is produced in society.
-When production does not match with what people want, it can lead to overproduction (producing too much of something) or underproduction (producing too little of something).
+When production does not match what people want, it can lead to overproduction (producing too much of something) or underproduction (producing too little of something).
 Both scenarios can create problems like wasted resources, shortages, or economic downturns.

 • The resources of society are also scarce compared to what people collectively want, so proper allocation and distribution of goods and services are important.